Christina2208/Random-Password-Generator/README.md

 ## License

-Please refer to the license in the repository.
+Please refer to the license in the github repository.